 This survey course covers Chinese history and culture from the mid-19th century to the present.
 The course will examine the critical events that shaped modern China and aim to provide a framework for understanding contemporary Chinese politics and China's relationship to the world.
-Prerequisite: HUMN 201 or HUMN 202.
+Prerequisite: ENGL 101 and 9 credits in ENGL, HIST, or HUMN 100-299.